Now Hiring: Executive Director

 - Perform other duties as assigned by the Board President.

 - Be willing to travel to alternate locations, observing and overseeing programs and staff

 - The selection process may include, but is not limited to multiple oral interview panels and an oral presentation to members of the OCFJC Board.

 - The successful candidate will be required to undergo a thorough reference check and background investigation related to the Executive Director position.
 The background investigation will include, but is not limited to a criminal history check, verification / evaluation

 of current and past illegal drug use, credit check (Transunion), employment history, and a polygraph examination related to the Executive Director position.

 - Cover letters and resumes are only accepted via email to email@example.com.
 Cover letters must be 1 page only and resumes are limited to 3 pages (total of 4 page application).

-- The deadline for the first review of applications is Friday, March 20, 2020 at 11:59 P.M.
+- The deadline for applications is Friday July 10, 2020 at 11:59 P.M.
 Applicants are encouraged to apply early.
 Applicants who apply after the first review are not guaranteed to be considered for this position.
 This recruitment may close at any time without notice after the first review date.

 $70,000 - $90,000 annually, (paid biweekly) depending on experience and qualifications.